dumiandrei99/altametrics-test/altametrics-frontend/README.md

 $ npm install
 ```

-4. Start the application locally (should open at http://localhost:5137)
+4. Start the application locally (should open at http://localhost:5173)
 ```bash
 $ npm run dev
 ```
-5. Credentials are:
+5. Credentials to log-into the application are:
 ```bash
   user@example.com
 ```